santoshnikam1990/django-todo-cicd/README.md

 # pip install Django
 if any warnings we can upgarde the pip module from lower version to higher version, check warnings.

-Once you have downloaded django, go to the cloned repo directory and run the following command in my case the cloned repo is django-todo
+Once you have downloaded django, go to the cloned repo directory ($ cd django_todo) and run the following command in my case the cloned repo is django-todo
 ```bash
 $ python manage.py makemigrations